Payment Application vs. Construction Invoice

 Frequently Asked Questions

 Often, yes.
-Payment applications are tied to contract terms and approval workflows, while invoices are typically simple payment requests.
+Payment applications are typically tied to contract terms and an approval workflow (owner/architect/GC review), while invoices are usually straightforward payment requests.
+Requirements vary by project and contract.

-Many GCs require subcontractors to bill using a payment application format so everything rolls up cleanly into the project-level pay app.
+Many GCs require subcontractors to bill using a payment application format so progress, retainage, and prior-to-date totals roll up consistently into the project’s overall billing package.

-On projects that require payment applications, invoices are often rejected or ignored until a proper pay app is submitted.
+On projects that require payment applications, invoices are commonly rejected or set aside until a compliant pay application is submitted with the expected structure and backup.